pzavar/Color-Picker-Game/README.md

 # Color-Picker-Game
-An interactive game that tests your RGB skills...
+An interactive web game that tests your RGB skills...

 # Demo